Coherent Video Inpainting Using Optical Flow-Guided Efficient Diffusion: Methods

 Based on multi-step sampling processes of diffusion, we further propose a training-free latent interpolation technique that leverages optical flow to speed up the denoising process.
 This approach is complemented by a flow attention cache mechanism during the inference phase.

-\textbf{Optical Flow Attention Cache} Unlike the primary branch, the flow sub-branch is independent of timestep.
-During the inference phase, we utilize the flow sub-branch exclusively for flow completion in the first step and then use these completed flows for all subsequent steps.
-Regarding the flow adapter, it introduces additional computations by calculating the flow attention at every denoising step and multiple resolutions.
+\paragraph{Flow Attention Cache.} Unlike the primary branch, the flow branch is independent of timestep.
+During the inference phase, we utilize the flow branch exclusively for flow completion in the first step and then use these completed flows for all subsequent steps.
+Regarding the multi-scale flow adapters, they introduce additional computations by calculating the flow attention at every denoising step and multiple resolutions.
 To optimize this process, we establish a cache mechanism by computing the keys and values only during the first step and storing them in the memory bank (right part of Fig.~\ref{fig:Overall}).
 For the remaining steps, the cached keys and values are directly retrieved from the memory bank, eliminating the need for repeated calculations and enhancing efficiency.

-\textbf{Training-Free Denoising Speed-up} Since adjacent feature latent exhibit similar motion patterns~\cite{DBLP:conf/eccv/ZhangFL22} and diffusion models generate high-level content early in the denoising process~\cite{DBLP:conf/iclr/KwonJU23}, we aim to speed-up the denoising process by interpolating latent using the completed flow.
+\paragraph{Training-Free Denoising Speed-up.} Since adjacent feature latent exhibit similar motion patterns~\cite{DBLP:conf/eccv/ZhangFL22} and diffusion models generate high-level content early in the denoising process~\cite{DBLP:conf/iclr/KwonJU23}, we aim to speed-up the denoising process by interpolating latent using the completed flow.
 Notably, this technique is entirely training-free.

 Specifically, as illustrated in Fig.~\ref{img:Acceleration}, the initial step involves performing the standard denoising process for completing flow and caching flow attention.
 Subsequently, starting from step $t-1$, the noisy latent $\mathbf{z}$ is divided into two subsets based on parity.
-Latent interpolation process then follows a two-step alternating loop: even-indexed latents (shown in red) undergo denoising, while odd-indexed latents (shown in green) are obtained by warping operations using bi-directional optical flows.
+The latent interpolation process then follows a two-step alternating loop: even-indexed latents (shown in red) undergo denoising, while odd-indexed latents (shown in green) are obtained by warping operations using bi-directional optical flows.
 In the next step, only the interpolated latents (green) are denoised, and the red latents are generated through a similar warping process.
 Due to the negligible time cost of warping latent, the latency of denoising is halved by processing only half of the frame latent at each sampling timestep.
-Notably, the warping operation needs to be conducted at the $\mathbf{z}_0$ stage (as per Equation~\ref{eq:to_x0}).
+Notably, the warping operation needs to be conducted at $\mathbf{z}_0$ (as per Equation~\ref{eq:to_x0}).